victronenergy/node-red-contrib-victron/README.md

 ![Architecture](documentation/images/edit-vebus-input.png)

+If in the configuration node, the _Context store_ checkbox has been set, the received values will also be stored in the (global) context.

 ### Output Nodes

 Input Nodes have the same options available, but the selectable 'measurement' only lists writable services.
 Additionally, the user can set an initial value to the service, which is sent whenever the flow is deployed.